SuperCater/Simple-Calculator/README.md

   * Division
   * Exponential
   * Remainder
-  * Tax
+  * Tax | Multiplies 2 values together and returns a table of the tax and new total
+  * Square | Returns the square root of a number
+  * Circumference | Returns the circumference of a circle
+  * Radius | Returns the radius of a circle

 ## Values
-type | Type of equation. ["multiply", "divide", "subtract", "add", "exponent", "remainder"]
+type | Type of equation. ["multiply", "divide", "subtract", "add", "exponent", "remainder", "tax", "square"]
 ## Options
-option | Description
+* option | Description
-commas | Have numbers separated by commas. [true, false] lowercase | Have the operator auto to lowercase. [true, false] debugMode | Shows some debugging information. [true, false]
+* commas | Have numbers separated by commas. [true, false]
+* lowercase | Have the operator auto to lowercase. [true, false]
+* debugMode | Shows some debugging information. [true, false]
+* secret??? | ??? [true, false]

 # Contributing
 If you want to contribute to this project, please make a pull request and I will review it.

+# Coming Soon
+* Website version
+* Options can be changed with the CLI
+* A script to auto open the terminal for easier use.